Aldous & Associates Debt Collection Harassment? Stop the Calls!

 Before paying or settling any debt, always verify that the debt is legitimate.
 Under fair debt collection practices, you have the right to request written verification of the debt, including details about the original creditor and the amount owed.
 Take advantage of your right to a free credit report from the major credit bureaus to check for any inaccurate information or errors related to the debt.
 If you find any discrepancies, you can file a dispute to have the inaccurate information removed from your credit report.

 If you ignore a debt collector’s attempts to contact you, they may escalate the situation by filing a debt lawsuit.
 Failing to respond to a lawsuit can result in a default judgment against you, which can further damage your credit and may lead to wage garnishment or other legal actions.
-That’s why it’s crucial to respond promptly to any legal notices and keep records of all associates contacts, including letters and telephone communications.
+That’s why it’s crucial to respond promptly to any legal notices and keep records of all collector contacts, including letters and telephone communications.

 Settling a debt or paying it in full can help resolve the issue, but it’s important to note that your credit report may still show the account as “paid” or “settled.”
 While this is better than having an unpaid debt in collections, it can still influence your credit score.
 If you reach an agreement with the debt collector, request written confirmation and ask if they will update or remove the negative information from your credit report once the debt is resolved.